PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * Stop Writing at 50 days, need to start editing … I'm going to write forever if I let it drag too long, let's finish this first writing phase in 50 days (20 days over my timeline, yikes!)

+## November 4 2018 11:07:09

+* Day 48: Sunday
+* 1609 words
+Table View Notes
+* SF Font is different in iOS than design tools
+* Use the Sketch plugin to help get alignment better
+* Heights/widths of fonts doesn't seem to match exactly, so you'll need to design interfaces accordingly
+	* Spacing and relative sizes is the way to go, let fonts self size themselves
+* Static table views only work with the UITableViewController

+* Use the margins that Xcode provides
+* There's a bug when switching Size Classes, select a view, update to fit content size, update frame to resize to fit in new screen bounds

 ## November 3 2018 11:56:40